supercollider/supercollider/README_WINDOWS.md

 file.
 This is the CMake suggested method.
 Please look up the CMake documentation if you require an advanced configuration, and are interested in this approach.

-### Readline support

-Previously Windows builds of SuperCollider did not support command line mode for sclang due to unavailability of the `readline` library.
-Currently it is possible to install `readline` using [vcpkg](https://github.com/microsoft/vcpkg).
-Follow these steps to build SC with the `readline` library (note that the following commands assume using MSVC):
-- install `vcpkg`, if not installed already
-- install the library using `vcpkg`:
-`vcpkg install readline --triplet=x64-windows`
-- set `VCPKG_ROOT` environment variable to point to the root `vcpkg` directory:
-`SET VCPKG_ROOT=c:\path\to\vcpkg`
-- readline should be picked up by CMake during the configuration stage

-Note:
-- For 32-bit builds use `x86-windows` instead of `x64-windows` triplet when installing `readline`
-- At the time of writing this, `readline` would not build using a triplet for MinGW

 ### CPU optimizations

 The `SC_COMPILER_ARCH_FLAGS` option can be used to set the optimizations for advanced CPU instructions, like SSE4.2, AVX, AVX2 etc. Newer versions of MSVC 2022 allow to set this to `SSE4.2`, which SC uses by default if available.
 If not set, MSVC compiles with `SSE2`.